Skip to main content

 • rugby union

-The apprenticeship gives talented amateur sports players the chance to develop their sporting talent alongside their education.
+These apprenticeships give talented amateur sports players the chance to develop their sporting skills alongside their education.

-Once you've completed your apprenticeship, you may turn professional or continue as an amateur while you get more experience.
+Once you've completed your apprenticeship, you may be able to turn professional or continue as an amateur while you get more experience.

-You can find out more from the professional body for each sport.
+You can find out more about this route from the professional body for each sport.

 Entry requirements